Arthur Adams (singer)

 Arthur Adams (born December 25, 1943) is an American blues guitarist from Medon, Tennessee.
 Inspired by B.B.
 King and other 1950s artists, he played gospel music before attending college.
 He moved to Los Angeles, and during the 1960s and 1970s he released solo albums and worked as a session musician.
 In 1985 he was tapped to tour on bass guitar with Nina Simone, and he staged a comeback in the 1990s when he released Back on Track, and became a respected Chicago blues player and bandleader in B.B.
 King's clubs.

-A prolific songwriter, with a blues style that incorporated a variety of genres, and a vocalist with a funky, soul-driven sound, Adams is known for his collaboration with many of blues' elite and continues to perform to date.
+A songwriter, with a blues style that incorporated a variety of genres, and a vocalist with a funky, soul-driven sound, Adams is known for his collaboration with many of blues' elite and continues to perform to date.

 Early life

 Arthur Adams was born on December 25, 1943, in Medon, Tennessee.
 At the age of six, he sang in the church choir, but did not begin playing the guitar until he was a teenager.
 In the mid-1950s, he learned the instrument from his mother, by copying her finger positions.
 He was inspired by artists such as B.B.
 King, Howard Carroll of Dixie Hummingbirds, Elmore James and Muddy Waters, which he listened to on the radio.

 Adams formed a group with his cousins, called the Gospel Travelers, who toured Tennessee and Arkansas.
 The group was disbanded when he moved to Tennessee to attend the State University, where he studied music and played in the school's resident jazz and blues band.